hollzzar/hollzzar.github.io/_pages/about.md

 ## Switching

-I am currently working on a language switching project with my advisor, Janet van Hell; Navin Viswanathan (Communication Sciences and Disorders); and Sarah Paterno, a research assistant in the BiLD Lab.
+I am currently working on a language switching project with my adviser, Janet van Hell; Navin Viswanathan (Communication Sciences and Disorders); and Sarah Paterno, a research assistant in the BiLD Lab.
 We designed a series of online behavioral studies to investigate intra-sentential Spanish-English code-switching detection and comprehension in noise.
 We will also investigate the effects of pre-switch acoustic-phonetic features in a future EEG study.

 ## Contact